Home

 carbrad2a.png

-The spot on the topside of the carb (see photo) where the factory drilling goes is obvious, so I started with a large diameter drill, then an intermediate, and finally a drill of similar diameter as the retard take-off through to the venturi.
+The blank spot on the topside of the carb (see photo) where the factory drilling goes is obvious, so I started with a large diameter drill, then an intermediate, and finally a drill of similar diameter as the retard take-off through to the venturi.
 Fortunately, the drilling came out just where I wanted it (see photo in "Modifications Gallery).
 All I did then was to araldite a short piece of copper pipe into the larger bore top drilling to make a connection for the silicon rubber vacuum tubing.
 After checking the Araldite hadn't blocked the fine drilling (I slipped some greased fuse wire into it anyway) I had a brainstorm and did the same on the other three carb's!
-Unnecessary perhaps, but I just felt that if the drilling wasn't in the right spot, about 2mm. from the fully closed butterfly edge, ( I need to check this measurement) then one of the other three carb's might work better.
+Unnecessary perhaps, but I just felt that *IF* the drilling wasn't in the right spot, about 2mm. from the fully closed butterfly edge, then one of the other three carb's might work better. ( I need to check this measurement)

-One other cost free thing I did was to put a radius on the sharp edge of the inlet manifolds where the mixture comes in from the carb.
+One other cost-free thing I did was to put a radius on the sharp edge of the inlet manifolds where the mixture comes in from the carb.
 It's debatable whether this is of value.
-The sharp edge may help atomisation of the mixture at lower engine speeds, but may help flow at higher revs.
+The sharp edge may help atomisation of the mixture at idle and lower engine speeds, but may harm flow at higher revs.
 Either way, the difference would not be of any great significance.

-I bit the bullet and went for flow.
+I bit the bullet and went for improving flow.
 It only needs the top 2/3rds grinding away, but is a little difficult to get at.
-I used some grinding stones mounted in a flexible extension and didn't bother polishing as anything would be better than the sharp edge!
+I used some grinding stones mounted in a flexible drill extension.
+I didn't bother polishing as anything would flow better than that sharp edge.
+I can't say if it helped the power but it hasn't degraded the idle.

 Opening the throttle normally (ie. relatively gently) will give some vacuum advance and then, as the engine speeds up, the centrifugal advance will kick.
 This is where a little bit of “try it and see” adjustment to the travel of the vacuum advance module came in, too much and it will over-advance and heavy pinking will be heard on acceleration.
 Adjusting down until the pinking disappears under different types of acceleration and load had it sorted.

-Too much advance at sustained speeds is the thing that will damage the engine, so I made sure that the total advance on light throttle at cruising speed wasn't over the top by checking with the vacuum advance connected at 3,000rpm.
-Remember that vacuum advance dies off during heavy acceleration so that will still be safe.
-The vacuum advance will come in on the motorway if you want to pick up just a little more speed though but this helps fuel consumption.
+Too much advance at the peak power point is the thing that will damage the engine, so I made sure that the total advance on light throttle at cruising speed wasn't over the top by checking with the vacuum advance connected at 3,000rpm.
+Remember that the vacuum advance dies off during heavy acceleration so that will still be safe.
+The vacuum advance will come in nicely on the motorway if you want to pick up just a little more speed and also helps fuel consumption.
 As a further test, I ran the fuel low and put a few gallons of lower octane fuel in.
 Obviously if it doesn’t pink with this, then it’s a safe setting.

 Out of curiosity I reverted back to the retard module to see if the difference was more to do with the carb rebuild than timing.
-It felt comparatively sluggish on light throttle, although smoother tickover and possibly better mid-range power, but I think the latter was the effect of the carb rebuild.
+It felt comparatively sluggish on light throttle, although a slightly smoother tickover, but I think the latter was partly the effect of the carb rebuild.
 Disconnecting the retard altogether made it worse.

 This makes me think that the people who say not to bother with any vacuum retard and just disconnect it may not have noticed a difference because their carb's were also maladjusted.
-So my verdict is, assuming the carb's are set up well, having a correctly working vacuum retard is beneficial, but changing it to vacuum advance makes it even better.
-The difference is most noticeable on light throttle acceleration, i.e. normal (?) urban driving and motorway cruising.
+So my verdict is, assuming the carb's are set up well, having a correctly working vacuum retard is beneficial.
+It's what you need if you live in an area where emmissions are still critical for old cars.
+Changing it to vacuum advance makes it even better.
+Like I said, the difference is most noticeable on light throttle acceleration, i.e. normal (?) urban driving and motorway cruising plus better fuel economy.

 Now the carb's are more efficient (see "Stromberg" page) and the vac advance is working, I may yet be able to give it a bit more centrifugal advance.
 I have have no trouble with pinking or overheating (cooling system completely overhauled - but advancing the ignition makes it run cooler than retarding) and the plugs show no signs of distress.

 Fuel consumption is markedly better.
 I've gone from a best of 9 - 10 (Imperial) mpg. around town to about 13mpg and 22 mpg motorway driving at 70 – ish.
 These are rough, early calculations, but I don't think a healthy HE V12 can do much better and an unhealthy one will do worse!
-Mind you, I don't drive gently all the time, but it shows what can be done… I haven’t finished yet!
+Mind you, I don't drive gently all the time, but it shows what can be done.

 Ignition Mods Page 3 - Go to Page one two three